entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is -.

+> - The coding of *Yipetalichthys* is 1.
+The coding of *Quasipetalichthys haikouensis*, *Pauropetalichthys magnoculus*, *Ellopetalichthys scheii* should be revised from ? to 1.
+I not sure the coding of arthrodires which Zhu mentioned above, but I agree the Para-articular process of dermal neck joint is shared by petalichthyids and arthrodires.
+See Figure 9 in Castiello et al (2020).

 560. Dermal shoulder girdle composition: (0) ventral and dorsal (scapular) components; (1) ventral components only.

 > Brazeau (2009); Davis *et al*.
 (2012), Character 105; Choo *et al*.
 (2017), Character 101; King *et al*.
 (2017), Character 422; Castiello (2018), Character 411; Zhu Y. *et al*.
 (2022), Character 566; Andreev *et al*.
 (2022), Character 180; Brazeau *et al*.
 (2023), Character 427.